Out-of-distribution generalisation for learning quantum channels with low-energy coherent states

 \section{Gaussian channels}

 The output fidelity for Gaussian channels takes the form given in Eq.~(\ref{eq: output fidelity Gaussian gen form}).
 By bounding $x$, $y$, and $z$ individually, we can bound the output fidelity for any $r$.
-We have a constraint on the output distance for $r\leq \tau$, which translates into a lower bound on the fidelity via the Fuchs-van de Graaf.
+We have a constraint on the output distance for $r\leq \tau$, which translates into a lower bound on the fidelity via a Fuchs-van de Graaf inequality.
 Specifically, for all $r\leq \tau$ (and replacing $F$ with $F^2$ for pure states),

 At $r=0$, the output fidelity is $x$, so the lower bound on $x$ follows directly.
 Now consider $r=\pm\tau$, for which we have